 Unlike some Beautycounter products, this balm contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
 It’s also garnered major praise from users!

-Earth Mama’s Angel Baby lotion smells super yummy (a combo of vanilla and sweet orange oil).
+Earth Mama’s Angel Baby lotion smells super yummy.
 Shea butter again makes an appearance here, along with olive oil, aloe, and calendula.
 Other good stuff about this Good Stuff: it scores a 0 on Skin Deep and all the ingredients are organic.

 MADE OF’s Moisturizing Body Lotion contains no synthetic ingredients of any kind, including fragrances or preservatives.
 It’s also non-greasy and contains soothing ingredients like aloe vera.